SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning

 \end{proposition}

-If each $P(\mathcal{E}_n)$ is monotonically decreasing in $S_{\emph{sep}}^{(n)}$, then thresholding on $\min_n S_{\emph{sep}}^{(n)}$ ensures that \emph{every} token exceeds the confidence threshold, thereby bounding the union probability $P(\mathcal{E})$ most tightly among the three strategies.
+Under the assumption that each $P(\mathcal{E}_n)$ is monotonically decreasing in $S_{\emph{sep}}^{(n)}$, a plausible working assumption, thresholding on $\min_n S_{\emph{sep}}^{(n)}$ ensures every token exceeds the confidence threshold, providing the tightest bound on $P(\mathcal{E})$.
+We therefore treat $S_{\text{sep}}^{\text{min}}$ as an \emph{empirically motivated} default: it consistently achieves the highest matched-speed accuracy among all four aggregation variants across every benchmark .
 Intuitively, the $\min$ strategy acts as a \emph{worst-case guard}: it triggers fallback whenever \emph{any} token in the answer exhibits low separability.
 This is conservative by design, prioritizing precision (\ie, avoiding false acceptances) to preserve the accuracy guarantee of the agentic pipeline.